doersino/wikipediastats.js/README.md

 # wikipediastats.js

+The bot powered by this code, [@wikipediastats](https://twitter.com/wikipediastats), is now inactive due to frequent HTTPS errors/timeouts while fetching the various Wikipedias' stats pages – clearly, scraping them (even if it's only every four hours, with plenty of time between requests) isn't an intended use case.

+---

 *A Node.js-powered Twitter bot that posts milestones and statistics of various Wikipedias.*

 While the main purpose of building this Twitter bot was to get myself acquainted with Node.js, it's actually doing semi-interesting stuff.
 Whenever you run this program, it